Skip to content

 10-10-2024

 There are several key elements in the Bill that landlords should familiarise themselves with now to prepare for its impact.
+One of the significant changes includes the introduction of a new tenancy system aimed at improving renter security and stability.

 The End of Section 21